Parsa-19/docs/nginx/check_nginx_PID.md

 # find master/worker process PID on nginx:

-you can find your process PID by these comands: <br>
+you can find your process PID by one of these comands: <br>
 ```
 netstat -ntlp
 ps ax | grep nginx